-A comprehensive geochemical stream sediment survey has been carried out over most of Australia during the past 4 years as part of the Onshore Energy Security Program, a collaborative project between Geoscience Australia (GA), DMITRE (formerly PIRSA) and other state Geological Surveys.
+A comprehensive geochemical stream sediment survey has been carried out over most of Australia during the past 4 years as part of the Onshore Energy Security Program, a collaborative project between Geoscience Australia (GA), DMITRE (now part of the South Australian Department of State Development) and other state Geological Surveys.

 The objective has been to provide a reference geochemical data set for as wide a range of elements and readily-measured sample parameters as practical.
 Based on orientation surveys, overbank samples collected from major drainage were chosen as the sampling medium.